netdata/netdata/health/notifications/smstools3/README.md

     To ensure that the steps above are successful, just `su netdata` and execute `sendsms phone message`.
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to SMS Server Tools 3
+## Configure Netdata to send alert notifications to SMS Server Tools 3

 > ### Info
 >